MicrosoftDocs/azure-devops-docs/docs/artifacts/includes/create-feed.md

 ms.date: 03/10/2021
 ---

-There are two types of feeds: project scoped and organization scoped feeds.
-All public feeds are project-scoped and they inherit the visibility settings of the hosting project.
-Creating a feed using the Azure DevOps portal web UI will create a project-scoped feed.
+With Azure Artifacts, you can create two types of feeds: project scoped and organization scoped feeds.
+All public feeds are project-scoped and they inherit the hosting project's visibility settings.
+By default, any feed created using the web UI is a project-scoped feed.

 ::: moniker range=">= azure-devops-2019"